Having the best organic swaddling blankets is ESSENTIAL for newborns to feel comfy and be able to sleep well.

 The swaddle blanket is the traditional swaddle that’s shaped like regular blankets.
 You wrap it over and around your baby until the fabric reaches its end.

-This design has layers that you can easily adjust which is a plus!
-You just have to find whatever is most comfortable for your little one.
+Additionally, this design has layers that you can easily adjust, so you just have to find whatever is MOST COMFY for your little one.

 You can also use it as a burp cloth, use it to cover the stroller, a cover for breastfeeding, and even recycle it as a table mat!

 The cocoon-shaped design is another kind of swaddle which I also love!
 This design is great because of how EASY it is to use.

 Depending on the swaddle design, these cocoon-shaped swaddles can have velcro straps, zippers, or specific flap shapes that make it easy for you to swaddle your baby.